bsmith89/longev-mgen/doc/submission.md

 each MAG was compared to the relative abundance of the associated 16S rRNA gene across matched amplicon libraries.
-Reassuringly, cosine similarities were above 0.88 for all MAGs, suggesting robust concordence in coverage between the shotgun metagenomic and amplicon libraries.
+Reassuringly, cosine similarities were above 0.88 for all MAGs, suggesting robust concordance in coverage between the shotgun metagenomic and amplicon libraries.

 ![